DanielYoon82/ActiveDirectoryUsers/README.md

 <br />

 - <b>Unlocking Account and Resetting Password</b> <br/>
-An employee called and stated that her account has been locked out due to multuple log in attempts and forgetting password.
+An employee called and stated that her account has been locked out due to multuple log in attempts and forgetting her password.
 A request was made to also reset the password.
 I am tasked with assisting unlocking the account and resetting the password.
 I first right-click on users and find the name.  <br />
 <br />
 <p align="center">
 <img src="https://github.com/DanielYoon82/ActiveDirectory/blob/main/images/ActiveDirectoryUser9.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>